ebagabee/Task-Tracker-CLI/README.md

-# Task-Tracker-CLI
-Task tracker is a project used to track and manage your tasks.
+# How to use the app